DeepLearnI/atlas-ce-docs/docs/api_docs/sources/team/on-prem-installation.md

-# Atlas Team On Premise Instructions
+# Atlas Multinode On Premise Installtion

-The following document outlines how to setup and deploy a multi-node compute system that runs Atlas Team, including Keycloak backed authentication, to an on premises cluster.
+The following document outlines how to setup and deploy a multi-node compute system that runs Atlas, including Keycloak backed authentication, to an on premises cluster.

 At a high level, the goals are as follows: